deadlyvipers/dojo_rules/dojo_rules.md

 * Respect your opponents
 * Most Sensei's should be respected
  HEAD
-* no coffe in the Dojo
+* no coffee in the dojo